phil-rice/phil-utils/README.md

-# This project is for experimenting.
+# This project is for producing microservices using functional programming techniques

 There are a few things I'm trying to do in a 'serious' application.
 This library is 'common things': Metrics / Profiling / ServeWhileStaleWithADeadTimeCutOff_Caching / Accessing other microservices without actually tying down 'what Http library do I use', 'What parsing library do I use', or even 'What Aync strategy